Improved convergence rate of kNN graph Laplacians: differentiable self-tuned affinity: Proofs in Section

 The last inequality holds when $k$ is large enough, and since $k = \Omega(1)$, it holds when $N$ is large enough.
 By choosing $s = 14$, we have that the good event $E_\rho$ happens w.p. $\ge 1- N^{-(s-4)} = 1-N^{-10}$.
 We note that all the large-$N$ thresholds involved in the proof are uniform for all $x$ and $i$, and only depend on $(\calM, p)$. \end{proof}

-\subsection{Proofs in Section \ref{sec:un-GL-fast}}
+\section{Proofs in Section \ref{sec:un-GL-fast}}

-In all the proofs for the convergence of the graph Laplacians below, the results are established for large $N$ and under good events which happen with high probability.
-We collect the thresholds when necessary, denoted as $N_i, i=1,2,\dots$, and the good events, denoted as $E_i, i=1,2,\dots$, throughout the proofs.
-To differentiate between the four different cases considered, we use superscripts: $^{(D,1)}$, $^{(D,2)}$, $^{(C,1)}$, and $^{(C,2)}$, corresponding to \ref{assump:fast}, \ref{assump:slow-I}, \ref{assump:slow-II}, and \ref{assump:slow-III}, respectively.
-Here, $^{(D)}$ and $^{(C)}$ in the superscripts are to emphasize that $k_0$ is differentiable and compactly supported, respectively.
+For the convergence of the graph Laplacians, the results are established for large $N$ and under good events which happen with high probability.
+We collect the thresholds when necessary, denoted as $N_i, i=1,2,\dots$, and the good events, denoted as $E_i, i=1,2,\dots$, in the proofs below.

-The replacement bound in Step 1 is based on the $k$NN approximation bound in Theorem \ref{thm:consist-hrho}.
-We introduce some thresholds of large-$N$ and the needed good event for the bound to hold, which will be used in the proofs of all cases.

 The first threshold $N_{\rho,1}$ is introduced to ensure that $r_k \leq \tilde{r}_0$: Recall that $\tilde{r}_0$ is an $O(1)$ constant as defined in \eqref{eq:def-r0-tilder0}, and $r_k$ is defined as in \eqref{eq:def-rk}, thus when $k = o(N)$, $k/N = o(1)$.
 Then, there is $N_{\rho,1}(\sM, p)$ s.t. when $N \ge N_{\rho,1}$, we have $r_k \leq \tilde{r}_0$.